ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.15.1 =
+* Changed behaviour: Relevanssi now ignores WordPress metadata custom fields that aren't interesting for Relevanssi indexing.
+* Changed behaviour: Both `relevanssi_get_permalink()` and `relevanssi_the_permalink()` now can take post ID or a post object as a parameter and can thus be used outside the Loop.
+* Changed behaviour: The `relevanssi_hits_filter` hook now gets the WP_Query object as the second parameter.
+* Minor fix: Avoid error messages for missing `mysqlcolumn_matches` array key.

 = 4.15.0 =
 * New feature: The action hook `relevanssi_init` runs at the end of the `relevanssi_init()` function.
 * New feature: New filter hook `relevanssi_author_query_filter` filters the post author MySQL query.